-16. VOTER WANTS A NEW SCANNABLE BALLOT
+17. VOTER WANTS A NEW SCANNABLE BALLOT

 A voter is allowed up to three ballots.
 Void the first ballot before giving the voter a new one.
 After three attempts the voter must get a Court Order in order to get another ballot.
 Note: If the Poll Worker damages a ballot, mark it "VOID - P" and put it in the Void Ballot Envelope.
 This does not count as one of the three ballots the voter is allowed.
+Do not record Poll Worker voids in the E-Poll Book.

 - Fold ballot and write "Void" on the back.
-Mark "V" if reason is voter and "P" if reason is Poll Worker. - Look up the voter's name in the E-Poll Book. - Click box to void ballot - Enter password to void the ballot - Give the voter a new ballot. - Place the Void Ballot in the Void Ballot Envelope.
+Mark "V" if reason is voter and "P" if reason is Poll Worker. - Look up the voter's name in the E-Poll Book. - Tap void ballot - Enter password 3242 to void ballot - Give the voter a new ballot. - Place the Void Ballot in the Void Ballot Envelope.

-17. EMERGENCY BALLOTS
+18. EMERGENCY BALLOTS